brian14708/wh-briefings/presidential-actions/2021-03/2021-03-29-notice-on-the-continuation-of-the-national-emergency-with-respect-to-south-sudan.md

 modified_time: 2021-03-29 13:23:31-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/29/notice-on-the-continuation-of-the-national-emergency-with-respect-to-south-sudan/
 published_time: 2021-03-29 13:23:30-04:00
-title: Notice on the Continuation of the National Emergency with Respect to South Sudan
+title: "Notice on the Continuation of the National Emergency with Respect to South\_\
+  Sudan"
 ---

 NOTICE